Slow Cooker Pulled Pork Sliders

 closeup of slow cooker pulled pork on a bun topped with coleslaw

-This barbecue Pulled Pork Sliders recipe makes fall-apart tender, juicy pork and loaded with smoky barbecue flavor.
-The beer braise takes it to the next level.
+Barbecue Pulled Pork Sliders – fork tender, juicy pork loaded with smoky barbecue flavor braised in beer for next level taste.

 closeup of two slow cooker pulled pork sliders on buns with coleslaw

-• Just load the ingredients into the slow cooker for a delicious, easy meal.
+• Hands-off, high flavor: Just toss ingredients into your slow cooker for an easy meal anytime.

 Note: chicken broth can be used instead of beer.

-To make your own dry bbq seasoning rub, whisk the following spices in a small bowl:
+Mix the following together in a small bowl:

-• 2 teaspoons kosher or sea salt (I use coarse salt)
+• kosher or sea salt (I use coarse salt)

 closeup of slow cooker pulled pork sliders topped with coleslaw.